ShenranTomWang/NLP_Onboarding/compute/NLP_Servers.md

 ## Personal Experiences
 1. Do not switch to another network while you are connected to the server: you may create zombie vscode server process that blocks you from logging in next time.
+2. If you installed tools (e.g. `conda`) in the storage directory, remember to remove the initialization code from your `.bashrc`.
+Having those code in your `.bashrc` could block your VSCode to log in to the server.